flyteorg/flyte/rsts/gettingstarted_scale.rst

         .. tip:: Want to dive under the hood into flyte-sandbox, refer to the guide `here<>`_.

+        Here '.' represents current directory and assuming you have changed into ``myflyteapp`` - the git-cloned directory you created

         .. prompt:: bash $

            flytectl sandbox start --source .
-           # here '.' represents current directory and assuming you have cc'ed into myflyteapp - the git-cloned directory you created

       .. tab:: Connect to an existing Flyte cluster